Tips for Students

 Social networking sites, such as Twitter, Instagram and Snapchat, have exploded in popularity in recent years.
 While a valuable resource for connecting with friends and acquaintances, social networking sites are also prime targets for criminals.Students can stay safe on the internet with the following tips:

-- Do not give out personal information such as addresses, telephone numbers, parents’ work addresses or telephone numbers or the name and location of school.
+- Do not give out personal information such as addresses, phone numbers, parents’ work addresses or numbers, or school names or locations.
 When it is necessary to provide that information on legitimate websites, get permission from parents.